-- 69. (1) The Municipality may categorise applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) for consideration and determination by an. authorised official. - (2) The Tribunal considers and determines all applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) that have not been categorised for consideration and determination by an authorised official.
+- 69. (1) The Municipality may categorise applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) for consideration and determination by an. authorised employee. - (2) The Tribunal considers and determines all applications referred to in section 15(2)(a) to (f), (h) to (k), (n), (o) or (r) that have not been categorised for consideration and determination by an authorised employee.

-Establishment of a Tribunal
+Establishment of Tribunal

-- 70. (1) The Municipality must- - (a) establish a Municipal Planning Tribunal for its municipal area; - (b) by agreement with one or more municipalities establish a joint Municipal Planning Tribunal; or - (c) agree to the establishment of a district Municipal Planning Tribunal by the district municipality. - (2) An agreement referred to in subsection (1)(b) or (c) must provide for- - (a) the composition of the Tribunal; - (b) the terms and conditions of appointment of members of the Tribunal;

-- (c) the determination of rules and procedures at meetings of the Tribunal; and - (d) other matters as prescribed in terms of the Spatial Planning and Land Use Management Act.
+- 70. (1) The Municipality must- - (a) establish a Municipal Planning Tribunal for its municipal area; - (b) by agreement with one or more municipalities establish a joint Municipal Planning Tribunal; or - (c) agree to the establishment of a district Municipal Planning Tribunal by the district municipality. - (2) An agreement referred to in subsection (1)(b) or (c) must provide for- - (a) the composition of the Tribunal; - (b) the terms and conditions of appointment of members of the Tribunal; - (c) the determination of rules and procedures at meetings of the Tribunal; and - (d) other matters as may be prescribed in terms of the Spatial Planning and Land Use Management Act.

-Composition of a Tribunal for the Municipal Area
+Composition of Tribunal for municipal area

-- 71. (1) A Tribunal established in terms of section 70(1)(a) must consist of at least the following members appointed by the Council: - (a) three employees in the full-time service of the Municipality; and - (b) two persons who are not employees of the Municipality or councillors. - (2) Members of the Tribunal must have knowledge and experience of land use planning or the law related thereto and be representative of a broad range of appropriate experience and expertise. - (3) A member of the Tribunal appointed in terms of subsection (1)(b) may be- - (a) an official or employee ofany department of state or administration in the national or provincial sphere of government;
+- 71. (1) A Tribunal established in terms of section 70(1)(a) must consist of at least the following members appointed by the Council: - (a) three employees in the full-time service of the Municipality; and - (b) two persons who are not employees of the Municipality or councillors. - (2) The members of the Tribunal must have knowledge and experience of land use planning or the law related thereto and be representative of a broad range of appropriate experience and expertise. - (3) A member of the Tribunal appointed in terms of subsection (1)(b) may be- - (a) an official or employee of- - (i) any department of state or administration in the national or provincial sphere of government; - (ii) a government business enterprise; - (iii) a public entity; - (iv) organised local government as envisaged in the Constitution;

-- (i) a government business enterprise; - (ii) a public entity; - (iii) organised local government, as envisaged in the Constitution; - (iv) an organisation created by government to provide municipal support; - (v) a non-governmental organisation; or - (vi) any other organ of state not provided for in subparagraphs (i) to (iv); or - (b) an individual in his or her own capacity.
+- (v) an organisation created by government to provide municipal support; - (vi) a non-governmental organisation; or - (vii) any other organ of state not provided for in subparagraphs (i) to (iv); or - (b) an individual in his or her own capacity.

-Process for the appointment of members for a Tribunal for the Municipal Area
+Process for appointment of members for Tribunal for municipal area